sszgr/proxy-switchy-x/README.md

 # Chrome Proxy Manager

 ## Overview
 This Chrome extension allows users to quickly configure domain-specific proxy settings.
 It enables users to assign different proxies to specific domains and manage their proxy configurations efficiently.
+Completely ad-free, with data stored locally and no external links.

 ## Features
 - Assign different proxies to specific domains.